-The other types of heart block in children can also cause these symptoms, usually less severely.
+The other types of heart block in children can also cause these symptoms, though they are usually less severe.

 Sometimes heart block may not cause any symptoms.
 In rare cases, complete heart block or second-degree heart block can cause sudden death, even in a person with few or no symptoms.

 Sometimes complete heart block is diagnosed prenatally.
-With fetal echocardiography, doctors can notice a difference between the rate at which the upper and the lower chambers are beating.
+With fetal echocardiography, doctors may notice a difference between the rate at which the upper and the lower chambers are beating.

 The Fetal Heart Program at Children’s Hospital can monitor baby and mother throughout the pregnancy and create a plan for labor and care after the birth.
 CHOP has its own delivery unit, on the same floor as cardiac operating rooms and cardiac patient care units.
 Babies born with complete heart block can have wires for a temporary pacemaker placed within minutes.
 The Fetal Heart Program team will discuss delivery in the Garbose Family Special Delivery Unit with mother and family.

 In other cases, heart block in children is not diagnosed until a later age, or even adulthood.
 Diagnosis of heart block may require some or all of these tests: